FlowFuse/website/src/blog/2023/06/connect-to-hivemq-in-flowforge.md

 MQTT has emerged as a lightweight and efficient messaging protocol for IIoT applications.
 Its low overhead, reliability, and asynchronous communication make it an good choice.
 By following the steps outlined above, you can easily connect MQTT using HiveMQ with Node-RED and leverage the power of MQTT in your applications.

 For the sake of simplicity we've sent messages from one Node-RED to another Node-RED.
-Sending data from and to a Node-RED is much easier achieved with the FlowForge [Project Nodes](https://flowforge.com/docs/user/projectnodes/).
+Sending data from and to a Node-RED is much easier achieved with the FlowFuse [Project Nodes](https://flowforge.com/docs/user/projectnodes/).